CSEANZ/WindowsContainers/README.md

-# Windows Containers
+# Windows Containers in Azure with Kubernetes
 Windows containers, Classic ASP, COM+, IIS and 32-bit code.
 Kubernetes.
+Azure.
 What else could you want?

 This artical and code explores setting up a Windows Docker container based on Windows Server Core 1709.